swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 If you don't know,
 [GitHub rolled out some improvements to labels](https://github.com/blog/2505-label-improvements-emoji-descriptions-and-more).
-This changes couldn't be in a better time.
+These changes couldn't have come at a better time.
 Erin Becker
 and
 François Michonneau
 are working to revamp the labels used in the Git repositories that host the lessons.
-The new set of labels will facilitate the navigation around issues and pull requests for maintainers and contributors.
+The new set of labels will facilitate navigation around issues and pull requests for maintainers and contributors.

 ## Next steps